Shanghai – Beijing – Xi’an – Guilin – Hong Kong

 Day 13/Sat: Exploring Hong Kong (B/L)

 The afternoon is set aside for you to explore on your own.
-Your local guide will be glad to advise you on what to do.
+Your local guide will be glad to give you some advice on what to do.

 Day 14/Sun: Departure from Hong Kong (B)